-The provisions of this Grant shall govern the relationship of the State and Grantee.
+The provisions of this Grant shall govern the relationship of the Parties.
 In the event of conflicts or inconsistencies between this Grant and its exhibits and attachments including, but not limited to, those provided by Grantee, such conflicts or inconsistencies shall be resolved by reference to the documents in the following order of priority:

-- i.
+iii.
 Colorado Special Provisions,

-- ii.
+iv.
 The provisions of the main body of this Grant,

-- iii.
-Exhibit A and B.
+v.
+Exhibit A,